GoogleCloudPlatform/public-datasets-pipelines/README.md

 Configuring, generating, and deploying data pipelines in a programmatic, standardized, and scalable way is the main purpose of this repository.

-Follow the steps below to build a data pipeline for your dataset:
+Follow the steps below to build a data pipeline for your dataset..

 ## 1. Create a folder hierarchy for your pipeline